Player-coach: Player–coaches in American football

-Player-coaches in cricket
+Player–coaches in cricket

-Player-coaches in cricket are almost unheard of, although professional coaches are a relatively recent innovation and a similar role was generally filled by the team captain; this may still be the case in amateur competition.
+Player–coaches in cricket are almost unheard of, although professional coaches are a relatively recent innovation and a similar role was generally filled by the team captain; this may still be the case in amateur competition.
 Internationally, Shane Deitz was appointed non-playing coach of Vanuatu in 2014 and, after meeting the necessary residency qualifications, made his international playing debut in 2018, at the age of 42.
 Similarly, former Australian international Ryan Campbell was appointed as a non-playing batting coach of Hong Kong in 2013, and after meeting the residency qualifications made his playing debut for Hong Kong in 2016, at the age of 44.

+David Houghton played as middle order batsman as well as head coach of Zimbabwe cricket team in the 1990's.

 More recently the ICC full-member team of India had a spell in following the resignation of head coach Anil Kumble where the team played without a coach.
-In this instance, team captain Virat Kohli was given the nickname 'Koach' (Kohli + Coach) as he served as player coach for the tour of the West Indies in 2017.
+In this instance, team captain Virat Kohli was given the nickname 'Koach' (Kohli + Coach) as he served as player–coach for the tour of the West Indies in 2017.

-Player-managers in association football
+Player–managers in association football

 In association football, this situation usually arises when a manager leaves a team suddenly, and the chairman has to make a quick decision to appoint someone new as a caretaker manager.
 The chairman will usually either ask a coach to take temporary charge or turn to one of the club's most senior players.
 If this particular player gains good results for the team during his time in charge, he may be appointed full-time manager, which leaves him a player–manager.
 However, there are instances when a free agent is appointed by a new team as a manager and offers his playing abilities.

+In British men's football

-Notable football player–managers include Kenny Dalglish (Liverpool), Graeme Souness (Rangers), Glenn Hoddle (Swindon Town and Chelsea), Bryan Robson (Middlesbrough), Peter Reid (Manchester City), Ruud Gullit, Gianluca Vialli (both Chelsea).
-Dalglish won a double of the league title and FA Cup in his first season as player-manager and continued to win two more league titles and an FA Cup before retiring from playing completely five years after becoming manager.
-Souness won three Scottish league titles and several cup competitions when he was player-manager of Rangers.
+Notable football player–managers include: Kenny Dalglish (Liverpool), Graeme Souness (Rangers), Glenn Hoddle (Swindon Town and Chelsea), Bryan Robson (Middlesbrough), Peter Reid (Manchester City), Ruud Gullit, Gianluca Vialli (both Chelsea).
+Dalglish won a double of the league title and FA Cup in his first season as player–manager and continued to win two more league titles and an FA Cup before retiring from playing completely five years after becoming manager.
+Souness won three Scottish league titles and several cup competitions when he was player–manager of Rangers.
 He then succeeded Dalglish as Liverpool manager just before Rangers won another Scottish league title, but at the age of 38 he did not register himself as a player for Liverpool.
-In 1997, Ruud Gullit won the FA Cup with Chelsea in his first season as player-manager, also making history by being the first foreign and non-white manager to win a major trophy in English football.
-He was sacked nine months later, and Chelsea appointed another player-manager (Gianluca Vialli) in his place.
+In 1997, Ruud Gullit won the FA Cup with Chelsea in his first season as player–manager, also making history by being the first foreign and non-white manager to win a major trophy in English football.
+He was sacked nine months later, and Chelsea appointed another player–manager (Gianluca Vialli) in his place.
 Within weeks of taking over, Vialli guided Chelsea to victory in the League Cup, and two months after that, they won the European Cup Winners' Cup.